Equality, Diversity & Inclusion (EDI)

 The plan details clear outcomes, target deadlines, required resources and responsibilities, enabling the organisations to clearly track progress and accountability.

-Building an Inclusive Future
+Build an Inclusive Future

 Building an Inclusive Future is a film made by CIOB members in our London and Hemel Hub.
 It describes their experiences and what diversity and inclusion in construction means to them.